thlearningcoder/testrepo/README.md

 6. Spark.

 #### JupyterLab JupyterNotebook PyCharm
-### The line below shows a few examples of evaluated mathematical expressions in Python
+### The code in next file shows a few examples of evaluated mathematical expressions in Python

 ## Author
 ## Sreeprada Chintaginjala